KevinKershaw/Learn-Python/README.md

 ####  More to explore

-Restructure your program so that the functions implementing the G-33 standards are in a seperate module
+Restructure your program so that the functions implementing the G-33 standards are in a separate module

 Add unit testing for this new module using unittest.py.
 Prove that your truncation algorithm is correct as well as the correctness of the functions implementing the rounding functions

 # Third assignment -- Data processing pipeline

-Attached (or in this git repo) is csv file with Apple stock weekly trading values
+In this git repo is a csv file, AAPL.csv, with Apple stock weekly trading values

 Unfortunately it is in US dollars.
 I need the five columns containing dollar values in UK Pounds instead.
 Save the results to a new file.
 Lookup the current exchange rate and hard code